sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 d.
 In the source file where event is to be raised, include eventnotify.h and invoke LOG_EVENT or LOG_ALARM.

-The event notifier takes the event properties, packs a field value tuple and writes to a ProducerTable, by name, EVENTPUBSUB.
+The event notifier takes the event properties, packs a field value tuple and writes to a table, by name, EVENTPUBSUB.

 The EVENTPUBSUB table uses event-id and a sequence-id generated locally by event notifier as the key so that there wont be any conflicts across multiple applications trying to write to this table.